geon/falcon/books/3/intro.md

-Also by Mark Smith and Jamie Thomson in Sphere Books:
+# Also by Mark Smith and Jamie Thomson in Sphere Books:
 FALCON I: THE RENEGADE LORD
 FALCON 2: MECHANON
 FALCON 4: LOST IN TIME

-Falcon 3:
+# Falcon 3:
 The Rack of Baal
 MARK SMITH AND JAMIE THOMSON

 SPHERE BOOKS LIMITED
 London and Sydney

-EARTH 3033 AD
 First published in Great Britain by

 Sphere Books Ltd 1985